safak-kurdoglu/Web3-app-on-ReactJS-with-Typescript-Django-and-Solidity-deployed-on-AWS/README.md

 # Web3-app-on-ReactJS-with-Typescript-Django-and-Solidity-deployed-on-AWS

-This is web3 application written on ReactJS and NodeJS(Typescript), Django and Solidity.
-Deployed on AWS.
+This is web3 application written on Typescript, Django and Solidity.
+Deployed on AWS EB.

 There are requirements folder at django, so you can directly make "eb create" for Elastic Beanstalk.